Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Experimental Setup

 \subsubsection{\textbf{RQ3}}

-This RQ explores and discusses the challenges that one may face while developing frameworks and tools similar to \tool{} for fine-grained energy consumption measurement.
-To compile a comprehensive set of challenges, we diligently documented all the error logs and issues encountered while developing the \tool{} framework~\cite{fecom_error_2023}.
-Initially, we carefully reviewed meeting minutes from our development team, identifying instances where roadblocks were encountered while developing the framework.
+This RQ explores and discusses the key considerations as well as challenges that one may face while designing and developing frameworks and tools similar to \tool{} for fine-grained energy consumption measurement.
+To compile a comprehensive set of design considerations and challenges, we diligently documented all the error logs and issues encountered while developing the \tool{} framework~\cite{fecom_error_2023}.
+Initially, we carefully reviewed meeting minutes from our development team comprised of the first three authors, identifying instances where roadblocks were encountered while developing the framework.
 Additionally, team members individually reviewed the initial list and augmented the identified issues.
 They also added new issues based on their experience working on this study.
 We asked them to supplement the issues with additional information, including instructions to reproduce, error logs, and adopted solutions.

 We used the Open Coding Technique~\cite{khandkar2009open}, a qualitative data analysis method, to analyze and categorize the identified issues.
 This approach enabled us to systematically label and categorize the collected information, identify emerging themes and patterns, and construct a conceptual framework from the raw issues.
 The process involved the following key steps: